Jharkhand verdict today: Would exit polls get it right?

 For the BJP, the result was largely dependant on whether the non-tribal votes had consolidated or not.
 The BJP has a non-tribal CM candidate.
 The tribal votes make up for 29 per cent o the electorate.
 Hence, it could be said that the BJP took a gamble in going with a non-tribal candidate.

-The party was hoping that this gamble would pay of like it did in Haryana.
+The party was hoping that this gamble would pay off like it did in Haryana.
 In Haryana, it was the non-Jat consolidation that helped the BJP win the elections.

 Did non-tribal CM, anti-incumbency sink the BJP in Jharkhand?

-Out of the 81 assembly seats, parties need 41 seats to gain majority in the Assembly.
+Out of the 81 assembly seats, parties need 41 seats to gain a majority in the Assembly.

 The ruling BJP and main opposition party Congress battling it out with the smaller regional parties like AJSU Party, Jharkhand Mukti Morcha (JMM), Jharkhand Vikas Morcha (Prajatantrik) and Rashtriya Janata Dal trying to play a major part in this assembly elections.